FormGym: Doing Paperwork with Agents: FieldFinder Field Localizer

-We observe that large baseline VLAs make coherent API calls, but universally struggle to place text in appropriate locations.
-To ameliorate this issue, we create the FieldFinder tool.
-FieldFinder takes a form image and text description of the name of the target field as input and predicts the bounding box around the valid input space (Figure \ref{fig:tool}).
+We find that baseline VLAs perform poorly, primarily due to poor field localization.
+We therefore design a field localization tool called FieldFinder that augments any VLA by taking on the localization task.
+FieldFinder is trained to take a form image and text description of the name of the target field as input and predicts the bounding box around the valid input space (Figure \ref{fig:tool}).
+Functionally, FieldFinder is an open-vocabulary object detection model, where the target objects are suggested text input fields associated with nearby text that matches the input string.